metalmachine76/metaltracker/MetalTracker.Trackers.Z1M1/readme.txt

 Session
-  Edit  -> Edit flags for current session (partially functional) Clear -> Clear data for current session (not yet functional)
+  Edit  -> Edit flags for current session (partially functional) Clear -> Clear data for current session

 Co-Op
   Connect   -> Open the co-op client window where you can connect to the co-op server.
 Once you are connected, you can close the window if desired.